FIU HONORS COLLEGE

 If your family has suffered a death, please submit proof: an obituary, a certificate of death, or the announcement of a memorial service.
 Unfortunately, this is required due to actions of previous students.

 If you are involved in a minor accident or have car trouble, please submit a time-stamped selfie in front of the vehicle.

 If you intend to request a letter of recommendation, please review this page.

-The Miami in Miami seminar will be held entirely off-campus, at various institutions (museums, parks, and cities) with differing COVID-19 rules and protocols.
-Students will abide by the protocols of the locations the class visits.
+The Honors College France Study Abroad Program COVID rules below are based on French laws effective 01 August 2021.
 By enrolling in the class, program participants attest that they have read and understood these requirements, and are individually responsible for following them.
-Inability to complete program activities due to individual failure to comply with institutional regulations or program guidelines, is not a justifiable excuse and may negatively impact their final grade.
+Inability to complete program activities due to individual failure to comply with French regulations or program guidelines, is not a justifiable excuse and may negatively impact their final grade.